Hidden Costs in Extended Warranty Contracts

 Inspection Requirements

 Some warranties require paid inspections before coverage begins, especially for used or high-mileage vehicles.
-Inspection costs of $100-$200 add to your total coverage expense.
+Inspection costs of $100-$200 add to your total expense.

 Interest and Financing Charges